 05 of 10

 Have you ever thought about changing up the color of your crochet turkey, going with a purple turkey perhaps?
-Sometimes a designer does something like that and it inspires the rest of us to get more creative.
+Sometimes a designer does something like that and it inspires others to get more creative.
 The wings on this one are unique as well, worked as a single spread instead of individual feathers.

 These little details are unique, and it shows you that there is almost no end to what you can do to change up a crochet design.
 After you have made a few of the turkeys in this roundup, you might want to crochet a design of your own.